ericoden/ericoden/README.md

 - 👀 I’m interested in languages, music, and mathematics
 - 🌱 I’m currently learning mathematics, data science, optimization
 - 💞️ I’m looking to collaborate on interesting NLP projects
-- 📫 My email is ericjoden94@gmail.com
+- 📫 My email is ericjoden94@gmail.com, and my website is http://eric-oden.com/